 "What is Populism", by Jan-Werner Müller

 In the book, Müller argues that populists set themselves apart by claiming to be the sole representative of the real people.
 And while all populists are against the elites and the establishments, that is only a necessary, not a sufficient condition for popularism.
-In addition, anti-pluralism is needed.
+In addition, anti-pluralism is key.
 So populists aren’t democratic, as democracy is necessarily pluralistic.
 Müller says that in a sensible debate about populism, one must talk about what to expect from democracy.

 Parties used to be based on distinct social identities. […] Partisanship didn’t detract from, but increased, the legitimacy of the political system.
 Parties were not one mechanism among others that made ‘mass democracy’ acceptable: they were the principal means of transmitting popular will and opinion from civil society to the state. […] [P]oliticians could not simply go in search of support from the people as whole or adopt what Mair terms ‘the politics of “what works”’.
 The question was not ‘what works?’ but ‘what works for us?’
 And that self-interest on the part of multiple constituencies was precisely what made democracy work as a whole.

 Citing Mair, Müller writes in his book that parties are increasingly responsible, but have become less responsive.

 It’s an argument against outsourcing our decision-making to a meritocratic technocracy.
 We would hope that non-elected institutions such as constitutional courts, central banks or nudge units can decide what’s best for us, but more delegation comes at a cost.

 Some see popularism as a “necessary corrective” in democracies.
 But Müller instead considers populists a danger to democracy.
 And the response to populism isn’t to shut populists out of the debate, but the answer itself must be democratic.